kadreio/relativistic/sp/docs/source/why_not.rst

 You don't want to operate your own data stack
 ----------------

 Relativistic is designed to be a self-service project to stand up data infrastructure.
 It brings the implementation cost of starting a project from scratch down to a few commands, but over time it will have operational costs.
 You'll need to upgrade kubernetes clusters, make sure SSL certificates are valid, and make sure your databases are backed up.

-Many of these things can be automated, and for far less than the cost of a managed service, but you will be responsible for them, not a vendor.
+Many of these things can be automated, and for far less than the cost of a managed service, but you will be responsible for them, carefully consider not just day 1 of creation, but day 2, day 3, and so on.